philippeabraxas-jpg/Responsible-Alliance-Protocol/README.md

 1. Isolate TBP from production networks
 2. Enable external monitoring for OPA tampering
 3. Audit all decisions since deployment
-4. Contact security@tbp-protocol.org for migration plan
+4. Contact security@tbp-protocol.org for migration plan => not existent, go to issues for the moment

 **WORKAROUND**: Deploy OPA in read-only container with no shell access